-The CEO performance framework includes 5 objectives:
+The CEO performance framework is comprised of 5 objectives:

 The objectives are drafted in consultation with the Leadership Board, and are approved by the PSC Board.

-CEO performance assessments seek to drive high performance, based on a three point scale — limited, sound and high — and are cascaded to their executives to ensure optimum alignment within agencies and consistency across the sector.
+CEO performance assessments seek to drive high performance, based on a 3 point scale — limited, sound and high — and are cascaded to their executives to ensure optimum alignment within agencies and consistency across the sector.

 CEOs are required to complete their agreement by the end of August of each year or within three months of commencing in their role (if they are newly appointed to the role during the financial year).